AjayKMehta/setup-machine/wsl.md

 Install: `mise use Ollama@latest`.

 If you want to change the download directory for models, then set `$OLLAMA_MODELS` ([source](https://github.com/ollama/ollama/issues/680#issuecomment-1996562577)).

+Instructions on how to add as startup service: [here](https://github.com/ollama/ollama/blob/main/docs/linux.md#adding-ollama-as-a-startup-service-recommended).

 ## Misc